 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

-Arkansas has two levels of licensing: Licensed Associate Counselor (LAC) and Licensed Professional Counselors (LPC).
-For additional information on the licensure process visit the Arkansas Board of Examiners in counseling website.
-Below are the steps necessary to apply for licensure as a Licensed Associate Counselor after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) degree at University of Phoenix.
+California has two levels of licensing: Associate Professional Clinical Counselor (APCC) and Licensed Professional Clinical Counselor (LPCC).
+For additional information on the licensure process visit the California Board of Behavioral Sciences site.
+Below are the steps necessary to apply for Associate Professional Clinical Counselor (APCC) after graduating from the University of Phoenix with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances: